scuzzydude/asimov/asimov.md

 "Did they insult anybody's momma?"
 Bush asked.

-The crowed hushed and whispers rang throughout the halls of the Texas Capitol.
+The crowd hushed and whispers rang throughout the halls of the Texas Capitol.
 Lawmakers in the pocket of the petrochemical industry were mesmerized by visions of having a Texan in Washington who sounded like a Texan.
 Lawmakers on the other side of the aisle were just mesmerized by the twang.

 In 1994 Hakeem Olajuwon would bring Texas its first NBA championship, avenging the metaphorical insult by defeating the tall warriors from the lands of the ice and snow in seven games.
 The next year, he would defeat the giants from the land of the dwarves in four games, repeating as champions.